yunair/problematicbookmark/README.md

-## This is a simple tool to find problematicbookmark
+## This is a simple tool to find problematic bookmark
 Steps:

 	1. Clone the repo to be scanned locally.